Confessions of a (former) Russian state TV reporter

 In the summer of 2014, the Moscow authorities decided to fix the city’s horrific traffic problems.
 Among the changes was a new fee for parking.
 Muscovites, at least those with cars, were outraged, but my colleagues and I had to cover it in a positive way.

 Our building didn’t have its own parking lot, so all employees who had their own cars now had to pay to park on the street.
 My colleague, Anna, who was assigned to cover the issue, tried hard to hide her own car from the traffic inspectors.
 Sometimes, when she parked it on the street, she would remove her licence plate so that the inspectors couldn’t give her a ticket.
 But on TV, she made a U-turn.
 She took the mayor’s position, argued that the change was good and never interviewed people angry about the new regulations.
 In fact, it was impossible to find “real people” who were for the reform.
 And so, state-run companies were told to provide us with an employee or two who would pretend to be local residents.
+“There is no more time for truth-seeking,” we were told at an editorial meeting shortly after Russia annexed Crimea in 2014.

 I think most of us journalists — if I were to guess, maybe about 60 percent of us — wanted to quit.
 Some, perhaps 25 percent, didn’t give a damn, and the rest actually believed they were doing the right thing.